mkiang/excess_external_deaths/README.md

-This is reproducible code for our *JAMA Internal Medicine* research letter, “[Racial and Ethnic Disparities in Excess Mortality from External Causes in the United States, March to December 2020](TODO)”, which uses the data from [CDC WONDER](https://wonder.cdc.gov) estimate excess deaths from external causes in the US.
+This is reproducible code for our *JAMA Internal Medicine* research letter, “[Racial and Ethnic Disparities in Excess Mortality from External Causes in the United States, March to December 2020](https://jamanetwork.com/journals/jamainternalmedicine/fullarticle/2791682)”, which uses the data from [CDC WONDER](https://wonder.cdc.gov) estimate excess deaths from external causes in the US.
 The full citation is:

-> Chen R, Aschmann HE, Chen Y-H, Glymour MM, Bibbins-Domingo K, Stokes
-> AC, & Kiang MV, Racial and Ethnic Disparities in Excess Mortality from
-> External Causes in the United States, March to December 2020.
-JAMA
+> Chen R, Aschmann HE, Chen Y, et al. Racial and Ethnic Disparities in Estimated Excess Mortality From External Causes in the US, March to December 2020. *JAMA Internal Medicine*.
+Published online May 09, 2022. doi:[10.1001/jamainternmed.2022.1461](https://jamanetwork.com/journals/jamainternalmedicine/fullarticle/2791682)
-> Internal Medicine.
-(Forthcoming). doi: TODO

 ## Issues